 If you believe you are suffering from PTSD, you should consult your doctor.
 If you don't currently have a doctor, use the NHS GP locator to find one in your area.It is important to register with an NHS GP and tell them that you have served in the Armed Forces so, where appropriate, you can access dedicated services for veterans.
-This includes the Veterans’ Mental Health Transition, Intervention and Liaison Service (TILS) and the Veterans’ Mental Health Complex Treatment Service (CTS).
+This includes Op Courage, the NHS service that provides specialist care for those Armed forces veterans suffering from a mental health crisis.

 What are the symptoms of PTSD?